Extremal sequences for a weighted zero-sum constant: The case when

 Let $n'=n/p$ and for $1\leq i\leq 3$, let $S_i$ and $S_i'$ be defined as in the statement of the theorem.
-If $S_1'$ has an $A'$-weighted zero-sum subsequence of consecutive terms, then by Lemma \ref{c}, we see that $S_1$ has an $A$-weighted zero-sum subsequence of consecutive terms.
-As $S_1$ is a subsequence of consecutive terms of $S$, so $S$ has an $A$-weighted zero-sum subsequence of consecutive terms.
+If $S_1'$ has an $A'$-weighted zero-sum subsequence of consecutive terms, then by Lemma \ref{c} we see that $S_1$ has an $A$-weighted zero-sum subsequence of consecutive terms.
+As $S_1$ is a subsequence of consecutive terms of $S$, it follows that $S$ has an $A$-weighted zero-sum subsequence of consecutive terms.
 This contradicts our assumption about $S$.